-Michelle Lopez is a multimedia artist, known for her rigorous conceptual practice and boldly experimental approach to processes and material.
+Michelle Lopez is the Carrafiell Assistant Professor in Fine Arts and a multimedia artist, known for her rigorous conceptual practice and boldly experimental approach to processes and material.
 Her installations and sculptural works are grounded in research on the iconography of cultural phenomena.
 Lopez riffs off of our relationship to “products” by combining forms of Capitalism with contradictory materials, such as her leather-covered car, Boy.
 Lopez examines historical forms by building abject structures out of minimal debris.
 Her crumpled aluminum and stainless steel work, Blue Angels, exemplifies a technological failure while also considering the performative element of the artist’s body via sculpture.
 Her sound and kinetic installation, Halyard, is a further iteration of examining invisible structures of power in relation to Western Empire.

 Most recently Lopez has looked at the phenomenon of violence through structures of silence and disappearance.
 Her series of silver-nitrate pours onto large-scale, UV-treated, architectural glass, “Smoke Clouds”capture the “wisp of smoke after destruction” as an elegiac sculptural form, and as a mirror to reflect the viewer’s image.